Your No.1 Choice For Parish Notice Boards in Letchworth

 Parish Notice Board Installation In Letchworth, Hertfordshire

-Letchworth Garden City, commonly known as Letchworth, is a town in Hertfordshire, England, noted for bodily the first garden city.
-The population at the grow old of the 2011 census was 33,249.
-The town is the administrative headquarters of North Hertfordshire.
+Letchworth Garden City, commonly known as Letchworth, is a town in the North Hertfordshire district of Hertfordshire, England.
+It is noted for brute the first garden city.
+The population at the become old of the 2011 census was 33,249.